kleqing/VAIO-SVF14217SGW-Hackintosh/README.md

 ## Credits

 - <a href="apple.com">Apple</a> for macOS.
-- Acidanthera, Mieze, USBToolBox, etc. for all the kext
+- Acidanthera, Mieze, USBToolBox, etc. for all the kext.
-- Rehabman for the patched DSDT file
+- Rehabman for the patched DSDT files.

+## This project can be down soon in January since I will change from Hackintosh to real mac.
+That also mean both OpenCore_No_ACPI and this repository will be down soon.
+You can download the last version and then update the config (and efi files too).
+I'm very appreciate to pull all your request!